rabbitmq/rabbitmq-website/site/ha.md

 If consumers use [automatic acknowledgement mode](/confirms.html), then messages can be lost.
-This is no different from non-mirrored queues, of course: the broker considers a message _acknowledged_ as soon as it has been sent to a a consumer in automatic acknowledgement mode.
+This is no different from non-mirrored queues, of course: the broker considers a message _acknowledged_ as soon as it has been sent to a consumer in automatic acknowledgement mode.

 Should the client disconnect abruptly, the message may never be received.
 In the case of a mirrored queue, should the master die, messages that are in-flight on